 SAIL, which runs until 2020, is funded by the European Commission and comprised of team members from the Netherlands, Belgium, France and the UK.

-The BU SAIL project team consists of Professor Ann Hemingway and Dr Holly Crossen White, of the Faculty for Health and Social Science, and Professor Adele Ladkin, of the Faculty of Management.
+The BU SAIL project team consists of Professor Ann Hemingway and Dr Holly Crossen White of the Faculty for Health and Social Science and Professor Adele Ladkin of the Bournemouth University Business School.

 The BU team are using the Expertise Management Methodology (EMM) which has been developed to explore and access complex real-life initiatives such as these.
 SAIL is proud to work with Professor Hans de Bruin, of HZ University of Applied Sciences, in the Netherlands, in using EMM assessment.